Reconciliation Week Walk

 How do I get to the event?

-There are three free parking options below:
+There are two free parking options below:

 The City encourages car pooling, walking and riding your bike.